HalilDeniz/Dosinator/Readme.md

 DoSinator is a powerful Denial of Service (DoS) testing tool developed with Python.
 Designed for security professionals and researchers, this tool allows them to simulate various DoS attacks.
 In this way, it provides a realistic environment for assessing the resilience of networks, systems and applications against potential cyber threats.
 <img src="source/dosinator2.png">

 ## Features

-- **Multiple Attack Modes**: DoSinator supports SYN Flood, UDP Flood, ICMP Flood,Os Fingerprint, Slowloris, and Smurf attack modes, allowing you to simulate various types of DoS attacks.
+- **Multiple Attack Modes**: DoSinator supports SYN Flood, UDP Flood, ICMP Flood,Os Fingerprint, Slowloris,Rudy,Sctp and Smurf attack modes, allowing you to simulate various types of DoS attacks.
 - **Customizable Parameters**: Adjust the packet size, attack rate, and duration to fine-tune the intensity and duration of the attack.
 - **IP Spoofing**: Enable IP spoofing to mask the source IP address and enhance anonymity during the attack.
 - **Multithreaded Packet Sending**: Utilize multiple threads for simultaneous packet sending, maximizing the attack speed and efficiency.